 Mumps usually gets better on its own, although you should always see your doctor if you have symptoms of mumps.
 Treatment is aimed at relieving symptoms, and some complementary and alternative medicine therapies (CAM) may help.

 Nutrition and Supplements

 Adults and children may want to eat soft foods until they feel better and the swelling goes down.
 Make sure children get plenty of fluids.

 The following supplements may also help.
 Always ask your pediatrician before giving herbs or supplements to a child.

-- Probiotic supplement (containing Lactobacillus acidophilus), 5 to 10 billion CFUs (colony forming units) daily, to help maintain intestinal health.
+- Probiotic supplement (containing Lactobacillus acidophilus).
+To help maintain intestinal health.
 Some evidence suggests probiotics may also help strengthen the immune system, although there is no clear proof.
 If you take drugs to suppress your immune system, or if you have a weakened immune system, ask your doctor before taking probiotics.
 Refrigerate your probiotic supplements for best results.

 - Bromelain.
 An enzyme made from pineapple, taken between meals, reduces inflammation.
 It is often used with turmeric (Curcuma longa), an anti-inflammatory that makes the effects of bromelain stronger.
 Both bromelain and turmeric can increase the risk of bleeding, especially if you take blood thinners, such as warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
 People who are allergic to pineapple should not take bromelain.

 Herbs are a way to strengthen and tone the body's systems.
 As with any therapy, you should work with your doctor to diagnose your problem before starting treatment.
-You may use herbs as dried extracts (capsules, powders, teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).
+You may use herbs as dried extracts (capsules, powders, or teas), glycerites (glycerine extracts), or tinctures (alcohol extracts).